KaziRifatMorshed/tbtku-website/README.md

 - KU Tuition Media Guideline
 - KU bus info and route
 - Roommate Searching Platform
-- Admission Section (GST Admission Guideline, Archi Drawing guideline )
+- Admission Section (GST Admission Guideline, Archi, Drawing guideline, Admission day/campus gathering, hotels, prev batch cut mark list)
 - Career section (IELTS, GRE Guideline) (ThanksToAsifKhanPhy23)
 - Each discipline should have a page with some information about the discipline and alumni information, achievements of the discipline (Sport, National/international contest & Olympiad), Hall of fame (ThanksToAsifKhanPhy23)

+# Notes:
+reminder for save as pdf for offline use

 kazi rifat morshed
 CSE23